-What is a Drug & alcohol detox?
-What to Expect.
+What is a Drug and Alcohol Detox?
+What to Expect

 If you need a drug and alcohol detox, it can be confusing knowing when and how to start.

 In order to recover, you, first of all, have to break the addictive cycle and go through the process of withdrawal.
 This process can be very difficult and uncomfortable.
 With some substances, especially alcohol, it can even be life-threatening.

 There are various means and ways of undergoing a drug and alcohol detox.
 It is important to know that not all methods of detoxification are safe or clinically approved.

 Here, Recoverloution looks at the various methods of detoxification and what they involve.
 We also advise when a detox is needed, when to seek medical help and what to expect during the process.

 Detoxification is the process by which the body eliminates a specific substance or substances.

 Process addictions, where a person has developed an addiction to an activity or behaviour, also require a period of detoxification.
 Science has proven that detoxing from a process addiction can also lead to withdrawal symptoms, especially during the early days of abstinence 1

 In terms of addiction treatment, drug and alcohol detoxification involves a set of evidence-based interventions.
 Detox interventions manage and minimise acute withdrawal symptoms.